-Additionally, since 2020, a portion of our workforce has worked remotely in some capacity in response to the COVID-19 pandemic.
-This arrangement introduces new threat vectors and vulnerabilities.
+Additionally, a portion of our workforce works remotely in some capacity.
+This arrangement exposes us to additional threat vectors and vulnerabilities.

 A significant actual or potential theft, loss, fraudulent use or misuse of client, employee or other personally identifiable data, whether by third parties or as a result of employee malfeasance or otherwise, non-compliance with our contractual or other legal obligations regarding such data or a violation of our privacy and security policies with respect to such data could result in significant costs, fines, litigation or regulatory actions against us.
 Such an event could additionally disrupt our operations and the services we provide to clients, damage our reputation, and cause a loss of confidence in our services, which could adversely affect our business, revenue and competitive position.